Business Ideas

 - Speed of iteration matters

-Rule: If you can't validate problem-solution fit in 4-8 weeks, kill it or pivot.
+Rule: if you cannot validate problem-solution fit in 4-8 weeks, kill it or pivot.

 The Validation Framework